Local vineyard expecting largest harvest ever despite this summer's heat wave

 SPICEWOOD, Texas — Central Texas has been experiencing a record number of triple-digit temperatures this summer, which means vineyards are having to harvest grapes earlier.
 But despite the heat, many Texas vineyards like Spicewood Vineyards are expecting one of their largest harvests.

-After the February 2021 ice storm damaged several buds on some of their older vines, they had to replant new ones.
+After the February 2021 ice storm damaged several buds on some of their older vines, the vineyard had to replant new ones.

 But since vines take around three years to yield fruit, this year is their comeback.

-“We’ve had probably our largest fruit set we've ever had in the history of the vineyard – in 30 years, the most fruit on the vine,” he said.
+“We’ve had probably our largest fruit set we've ever had in the history of the vineyard – in 30 years, the most fruit on the vine,” Yates said.

 They are projecting to pull off 50 tons of grapes from just this vineyard during harvest season.
 That’s 12 more tons than their highest yield.
 And to put that into perspective, Yates said each ton can yield about 50 to 60 cases of wine.

-But the heat has pushed harvesting season to come a little earlier than normal.
+But the heat has pushed harvesting season a little earlier than normal.

 "We'll probably have everything off by the first week of August, everything off the vines, which is about two or three weeks early for us this year," Yates said.
 "The heat, it's just been so intense that the ripening process happens way quicker."